 Otranto is a picturesque coastal town that boasts an Aragonese Castle from the fifteenth century, and the majestic eleventh-century Otranto Cathedral with its spectacular rose window and ornate mosaic flooring.

-At Torre Matta tower near the harbour, breathtaking views of both land and sea can be enjoyed.
-Alimini Beach is one among many nearby beaches for relaxation or exploration.
-There are also lots of activities to enjoy along the beach, such as swimming, snorkelling, and sailing.
+At Torre Matta tower near the harbour, stunning views of both land and sea can be enjoyed.
+Alimini Beach is one of many nearby beaches that are good for relaxation or exploration.
+There are also many activities to enjoy along the beach, such as swimming, snorkelling, and sailing.

 Additionally, there are two lakes just inland from here (the saltwater Alimini Grande, and spring-fed Alimini Piccolo).
 Further south lies Punta Palascìa lighthouse, adding to the beautiful scenery.